 EdD (Organizational Leadership Studies), Northeastern University

 MSW (Social Work), Boston University

-Kristen Lee Costa is an Assistant Teaching Professor for behavioral sciences in the undergraduate program and in the Doctor of Education program.
-Dr. Costa’s research and teaching interests include individual and organizational well-being, stress, and resilience, particularly for underserved and marginalized populations.
+Kristen Lee is an Assistant Teaching Professor for behavioral sciences in the undergraduate program and in the Doctor of Education program.
+Dr. Lee's research and teaching interests include individual and organizational well-being, stress, and resilience, particularly for underserved and marginalized populations.

-Previously, Dr. Costa was an instructor at the University of Massachusetts and a resource developer and clinician for a social services agency in Fall River, Massachusetts.
+Previously, Dr. Lee was an instructor at the University of Massachusetts and a resource developer and clinician for a social services agency in Fall River, Massachusetts.